Codium-ai/pr-agent/README.md

 ### December 30, 2024

-Following [feedback](https://research.kudelskisecurity.com/2024/08/29/careful-where-you-code-multiple-vulnerabilities-in-ai-powered-pr-agent/) from the community, we have addressed two vulnerabilities identified in the open-source Qodo-Merge project.
+Following [feedback](https://research.kudelskisecurity.com/2024/08/29/careful-where-you-code-multiple-vulnerabilities-in-ai-powered-pr-agent/) from the community, we have addressed two vulnerabilities identified in the open-source PR-Agent project.
 The fixes are now included in the newly released version (v0.26), available as of today.

 ### December 25, 2024